clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 As we can see, the high variance of paladin compensates for its lower mean compared to the ranger, and is therefore your best bet for record breaking rolls.

 If this calculation is semi-accurate then if `63` people roll the script for paladin for `1 day`, we are likely to collectively get an `108`...
+-->

 ### Getting precise probabilities

-Because estimating tends to fall over a bit at high sigma levels (where we are interested in the values), we ideally want to have a precise [PMF](https://en.wikipedia.org/wiki/Probability_mass_function) for a random variable:
+Because these floored distributions are necessarily quite shifted, they will not look like anything that we can just give our $\sigma$ and $\mu$ and expect a reasonable likelihood.
+We want the precise [PMF](https://en.wikipedia.org/wiki/Probability_mass_function) for the sum of our ability scores.
+Define $Z_{paladin}$ as:

 $$Z_{paladin} = X_1^{\lfloor17\rfloor} + X_2^{\lfloor13\rfloor} + X_3^{\lfloor12\rfloor} + X_4^{\lfloor9\rfloor} + X_5^{\lfloor0\rfloor} + X_6^{\lfloor0\rfloor}$$